AseptSoft Core Documentation

 📊 Matrix

-Opens the Valve Phase Matrix viewer for a complete grid view of all valves across all steps
+Opens the Valve Phase Matrix viewer for a complete grid view of all Engineering Items across all steps

-🏭 Workflow: Reviewing Valve States During a Design Walk-Through
+🏭 Workflow: Reviewing States During a Design Walk-Through

 Imagine you're reviewing a CIP process for a pharmaceutical filling line.
-You need to verify that all valves are correctly configured across every cleaning step.
+You need to verify that all Engineering Items are correctly configured across every cleaning step.

 1. Enable the hover inspector in Auto mode